roissyahf/RFM-Analysis/README.md

-# Starlex E-ommerce Dashboard ✨
+# Starlex E-ommerce Dashboard

 This is a very simple static dashboard that I built using [this dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-The main objective is to practice how to create dashboard using streamlit.
+The main objective is to practice how to create dashboard with streamlit.
 Enjoy!

 ## Setup environment
 ```